 - Meshoma (wrinkled mesh)

 The most common signs of an infected hernia mesh site are inflammation, lack of healing, warmth at the incision site, flu-like symptoms, and chronic pain.

 Legal Claims Over Defective Hernia Mesh and Hernia Mesh Recalls

 Hernia mesh has already been the subject of numerous lawsuits.
 This has resulted in many different kinds of legal actions.
 Some claims have been consolidated into a multi-district litigation (MDL) or class-action lawsuits.

 MDL is a federal legal procedure under which multiple cases involving a common question of fact are consolidated and handled by a single court.
 There is also a state procedure known as multi-county litigation (MCL) that has the same function but on the state level.

-A class-action lawsuit is an action in which a group of plaintiffs represent the interests of a larger class of victims in a legal action.
+A class-action lawsuit is an action in which a group of plaintiffs represents the interests of a larger class of victims in legal action.
 The difference with a class action is that it is a single case, and all plaintiffs or members of the class share a single award.

 In MDL, plaintiffs still have their own independent cases for which they can each arrive at different resolutions.
 You are not necessarily obligated to join a class action or MDL already in process in your jurisdiction.

 In some cases, it could be more financially advantageous for you to pursue your own action.
 You should speak to an attorney to discuss all of your options.